Skip to main content

 Read our full BistroMD review

-If you want low-sodium but don’t trust someone else to cook for you, this is it.
-Green Chef is the only CCOF-certified organic meal delivery service, which matters because organic certification limits processed ingredients. and processed ingredients are where sodium hides.
-Average sodium per serving: Pros:
+If you want low-sodium but don't trust someone else to cook for you, this is it.
+Green Chef is the only CCOF-certified organic meal delivery service, which matters because organic certification limits processed ingredients, and processed ingredients are where sodium hides.
+Average sodium per serving: about 675mg before you add any salt yourself, and you control every grain that goes in after that.

-• You control the final sodium. recipes average
+• You control the final sodium: recipes average about 675mg per serving before any added salt

 • Pre-portioned ingredients = no 5lb bag of salt sitting in your cabinet